TaraTritt/dn-auction-dapp/README.md

 * [Rinkeby Ethereum Faucet](https://faucet.rinkeby.io/)
   * Copy your address from MetaMask by opening up the extension and clicking the ... and then selecting the option "Copy Address to clipboard"
   * Follow the instructions on the Faucet webpage to get your Ether and choose the 18.75 ethers option
   * This faucet will give you Ether for free on the Rinkeby Test Network.
-This will come in handy later when deploying and interacting with your contracts
+This will come in handy later when you are interacting with the DApp

 - [Infura](https://infura.io/)
   * Sign up for Infura at https://infura.io/, you should recieve an email will all the public ethereum networks - save the Rinkeby Test Provider URL for later